Going from “Idol to Idiot” in the eyes of their Middle Schooler!

 It is this battlefield of questions that we leave our children to face their own fears, tackle their own obstacles and to become their own person; and all too often it is with our regret that we have not prepared them for this fight.
 The middle school transition can be smoother if the fifth grader has received enough preparation for this momentous time in life.

-Fox 35 Interviews Adolescent Expert Jim West for Parenting Tips for First Time Middle Schoolers
+Fox 35 Interviews Adolescent Expert Jim West for Parent Greatest Fears for their Middle Schoolers.

 Student fears: Going from hoping their parents will pick them up on time to hoping their parents will pick them up one block away from the school.